Francis Scott Key Bridge in Baltimore collapses after column hit by large ship; vehicles, people in water

 Maryland Gov. Wes Moore declared a state of emergency, saying in a statement that "we are working with an interagency team to quickly deploy federal resources from the Biden Administration.
 We are thankful for the brave men and women who are carrying out efforts to rescue those involved and pray for everyone's safety.
 We will remain in close contact with federal, state, and local entities that are carrying out rescue efforts as we continue to assess and respond to this tragedy."

-The Baltimore City Fire Department said earlier there were as many as 20 people and multiple vehicles were in the water.
+The Baltimore City Fire Department said as many as 20 people and multiple vehicles were in the water.

 Earlier, the department told CBS News that at about 1:30 a.m., 911 calls started coming in saying a vessel had hit a bridge column.
 It was unclear how many vehicles were on the span but "there was surely a large tractor-trailer" on it.